-A hypnotic suggestion can generate true and automatic hallucinationsAugust 13th, 2013 in Psychology & Psychiatry /
+A hypnotic suggestion can generate true and automatic hallucinationsAugust 13, 2013 in Medicine & Health / Psychology & Psychiatry

 A multidisciplinary group of researchers from Finland (University of Turku and University of Helsinki) and Sweden (University of Skövde) has now found evidence that hypnotic suggestion can modify processing of a targeted stimulus before it reaches consciousness.
 The experiments show that it is possible to hypnotically modulate even highly automatic features of perception, such as color experience.
 The results are presented in two articles published in PLoS ONE and International Journal of Clinical and Experimental Hypnosis.
 The Finnish part of the research is funded by the Academy of Finland.